ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## Brick wall – perfect for a kitchen accent wall

 Quite a noticeable trend of kitchen interior design in the recent years is using **tiles that look like bricks.
 They are typically placed above kitchen counters**.
 It is, however, very typical solution.
-Another, more unusual idea involves using natural red brick wall combined with white kitchen and wooden flooring.
-It's a design that creates an **atmospehre of exceptional coziness** and looks perfect, especially if the interior is well illuminated.
+Another, more unusual idea involves using natural red brick wall combined with a white kitchen and wooden flooring.
+It's a design that creates an **atmosphere of exceptional coziness** and looks perfect, especially if the interior is well illuminated.

 {% fig %}